wernerglinka/glinka.dev.2024/src/content/projects.md

           header: ""
           subtitle: ""
           prose: |-
-            My primary focus of interest lies in [Metalsmith](https://metalsmith.io/), a static site generator that motivates me to delve deeper into node.js.
-Metalsmith is more than just a simple, pluggable static site generator, as its core functionality involves reading files from a directory, converting them into JavaScript objects, exposing them to plugins for manipulation, and ultimately converting the objects back into files that are then written to a designated destination directory.
+            My primary focus of interest lies in [Metalsmith](https://metalsmith.io/), a simple static site generator.
+Metalsmith is more than just a simple, pluggable static site generator, its core functionality involves reading files from a directory, converting them into JavaScript objects, exposing them to plugins for manipulation, and ultimately converting the objects back into files that are then written to a designated destination directory.
 It acts as an "engine" that facilitates this entire process.
     columnsDirection: ''

   - container: section